 Which means getting into the right state to make lasting change is easy

-Here are the states
+Here are the states which make up the brain waves in healing:

 1) Beta (14-40Hz) – The Waking Consciousness and Reasoning Wave